Publishing your app for Office

 Office provides the ability for end-users to discover solutions directly from a public marketplace hosted on Office.com.
 The Office Store provides a convenient location for developers to upload new app solutions aimed both at consumers and businesses.
 As a developer, when you upload your app to the public marketplace, Microsoft runs some validation checks on it.
 For example, it checks whether the app manifest markup is valid and complete and verifies that any included SharePoint solution packages (.wsp files) do not include disallowed elements or features that have a scope broader than Web.
 If all tests are passed, the app package is wrapped into a file and signed by Microsoft.

 For task pane and content apps, IT departments can deploy and configure private corporate app catalogs to provide the same Office-solution catalog experience that the Office Store provides.
 This new catalog and development platform lets IT use a streamlined method to provision apps for Office and SharePoint to managed users from a central location without the need to deploy solutions to each client.
-For information about setting up an app catalog, see How to: Set up an app catalog on SharePoint.
+For information about setting up an app catalog, see Set up an app catalog on SharePoint.

 A telemetry tool will provide developers and IT managers the ability to monitor app usage, verify compatibility, and troubleshoot end-user issues.

 Alternatively, in a corporate setting, IT can deploy task pane and content apps created either by in-house or third-party developers to a shared network folder, where the manifest files will be stored and managed.
 In either case, when apps are subsequently updated by their developers, there is no need to push updates to end-users or of for IT to redeploy them to corporate users.
-For information about setting up a shared network folder app catalog, see How to: Create a network share catalog for task pane and content apps.
+For information about setting up a shared network folder app catalog, see Create a network share catalog for task pane and content apps.

 Mail apps are installed to an Exchange catalog that is available to users of the Exchange server on which it resides.
 It enables publishing and management of mail apps, including internally created ones as well as solutions that are acquired from the Office Store and licensed for corporate use.
 Mail apps are installed into an Exchange catalog by using either the Exchange Admin Center (EAC) or by running remote Windows PowerShell commands (cmdlets).
 For information about publishing a mail app, see Deploy and install mail apps for testing in Outlook